DaitTan/part_x_documentation/docs/source/Inputs.rst

 Black-Box Function
 ------------------
-The black-box function is the function for whom we need to find the flsifying behaviors.
+The black-box function is the function for whom we need to find the falsifying behaviors.
 Below, we show to two examples.

 1) The non-linear, non-convex Himmelblaus Function can be defined as follows: